plotly/plotly.py/doc/python/px-arguments.md

 Many more examples of wide-form and messy data input can be found in our [detailed wide-form support documentation](/python/wide-form/).

-## DataFrame Input
+## Dataframe Input

 The first argument of every `px` function is `data_frame`.
-If you provide a DataFrame as a `px` function's first argument, you can then specify column names as strings from the DataFrame as other arguments.
+If you provide a dataframe as a `px` function's first argument, you can then specify column names as strings from the dataframe as other arguments.

-### Supported DataFrames
+### Supported Dataframes

-`px` functions natively support the following types of DataFrames:
+`px` functions natively support the following types of dataframes:

 - pandas
 - Polars